This article can also be found in the Premium Editorial Download "Modern Infrastructure: Can HP, IBM and Dell survive the cloud?."

 But while service providers are an attractive market for traditional server vendors, it's by no means a done deal, said John Abbott, distinguished analyst with 451 Research.
 While some server vendors will try and capture the service provider market with custom systems, "the trouble is that service providers want pretty good margins--they strike really hard deals with the systems vendors," Abbott said.

 That's if they strike deals with them at all.
-The past couple of years have seen the rise of service providers and hyperscale customers working with original equipment manufacturers (OEMs) and contract manufacturers for their server needs, cutting out the proverbial middleman, said IDC's Stolarski.
+The past couple of years have seen the rise of service providers and hyperscale customers working with original equipment manufacturers (OEMs) and contract manufacturers for their server needs, cutting out the proverbial middleman, said Kuba Stolarski, a research manager at IDC.

 Given a certain scale, "you can save a significant fraction of the total cost over dealing with a traditional OEM by going direct," he said.